mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 ### Secrets

-**Secrets** are anything sensitive in our app which's infrastructure independent, e.g. passwords and certificates, names of servers and services, security related when exposed...
+**Secrets** are anything sensitive in our app which are infrastructure independent, e.g. passwords and certificates, names of servers and services, security related when exposed...
-Docker **Secret** is a text blob, and it's up to 500k, e.g. tells web front-end what the password is to a back-end persistent store, docker **Secret** works only in  Swarm-mode, because Swarm-mode leverages security.
+Docker **Secret** is a *text blob* (string), and it's up to 500k, e.g. tells *web front-end what the password is to a back-end persistent store*.
+Docker **Secret** works only in Swarm-mode, because Swarm-mode leverages set of security `objects`.

-in Swarm-mode  we can create a **Secret** which gets sent to the manager over a secure connection, and the manager puts it in the store where it's encrypted...
+in Swarm-mode,  we can create a **Secret** which gets sent to the manager over a secure connection, and the manager puts it in the store where it's encrypted (in Swarm Raft)...

 ![pic](images/figure23.png)